ronosirio/snap-polarimetric/README.md

 ```bash
 make run
 ```

-If set a custom docker tag then the command ro run the block is:
+If set a custom docker tag then the command to run the block is:

 ```bash
 make run DOCKER_TAG=<docker tag>
 ```

 ### Local development

 #### Install the required libraries

 First create a virtual environment either by using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) or [virtualenv](https://virtualenv.pypa.io/en/latest/).

 In the case of using virtualenvwrapper do: